qooode/aiopicks/README.md

 - Verify your environment configuration and profile status
 - Trigger catalog generation (`Force refresh`)
 - Launch the Trakt OAuth helper if you prefer short-lived tokens
+- Choose the discovery engine (AI via OpenRouter or Local offline).
+In Local mode, OpenRouter fields are hidden.

+### Local mode at a glance (no AI accounts)

+- Uses your Trakt history to compute taste signals (genres, languages, recency) and a fingerprint set of watched titles.
+- Pulls fresh, unseen candidates from Trakt listings (trending/popular) and filters them per-lane (e.g., non-English for “International”, short runtimes for “Background Watching”, top genres for “Top/Second/Third Genre”).
+- Retries with progressively relaxed filters until each lane reaches your item target; de-duplicates across lanes within the same refresh.
+- Enriches items via your configured metadata add-on (title-based lookups only).
+No TMDb required.
 - Copy a manifest URL scoped to a specific profile and override set

 ## 🧪 Local development